Skip to main content

 OpenFeature Provider for iOS SDK

 Integrate your iOS applications with Harness FME using the iOS OpenFeature ProviderAn OpenFeature Provider wraps the Harness FME SDK, acting as a bridge between the OpenFeature SDK and the FME SDK.
-It translates OpenFeature function calls into operations handled by the FME SDK, which communicates with Harness services to evaluate flags and retrieve configuration updates., a standardized, vendor-agnostic feature flagging API.
+It translates OpenFeature function calls into operations handled by the FME SDK., a standardized, vendor-agnostic feature flagging API.
 This provider implements the OpenFeature specification and bridges the OpenFeature SDK with the Harness FME iOS SDK.

-This page walks you through installing, configuring, and using the iOS OpenFeature provider to evaluate feature flagsA feature flag is a conditional toggle in Harness FME that enables or disables specific functionality without deploying new code.
-It allows for controlled feature rollouts, A/B testing, and quick rollbacks if issues arise. in your iOS applications.
+This page walks you through installing, configuring, and using the iOS OpenFeature provider to evaluate feature flagsA conditional toggle that wraps a section of code, enabling it to be selectively turned on or off remotely (down to an individual user) without a new code deployment.
+Feature flags decouple deploys from releases and support canary rollouts, A/B testing, and instant kill switches. in your iOS applications.

 Before you begin, ensure you have the following: